 Speakers: Dr. Aldrin Gomes and Dr. James Trimmer

 WEBINAR 7: It’s a Knockout

-Dr. Fridtjof Lund-Johansen, Oslo University Hospital, and Dr. Mike Taussig, Cambridge Protein Arrays, look at array and immunoprecipitation-mass spectrometry technologies, which offer a broader and deeper image of antibody specificity and selectivity for validation, than classical validation technologies.
+Dr. Mike Taussig, Cambridge Protein Arrays, and Dr. Fridtjof Lund-Johansen, Oslo University Hospital, look at array and immunoprecipitation-mass spectrometry technologies, which offer a broader and deeper image of antibody specificity and selectivity for validation, than classical validation technologies.

-Professor Andreas Plückthun, University of Zürich, and Dr. Andrew Bradbury, Specifica, suggest ways out of the validation maze by rigorous molecular identification of recombinant tool antibodies.
+Dr. Andrew Bradbury, Specifica, suggests ways out of the validation maze by rigorous molecular identification of recombinant tool antibodies.
 This achievable goal could eliminate many of the shadowy issues described in this series of webinars.